Femtoscopic study of the $\Lambda\alpha$ interaction: correlation function

 \section{$\Lambda\alpha$ correlation function}

 In this section, we present the numerical results of the $\Lambda\alpha$ correlation functions $C_{\Lambda\alpha}$.
-In Fig.~\ref{fig:CF_R1}, we show the $\Lambda\alpha$ correlation functions from the small source $R=1~\text{fm}$ calculated with various $\Lambda\alpha$ potential models using the KP formula~\eqref{eq:KPRed}.
-A characteristic dip structure is observed, which is typical in the system with a bound state below the threshold~\cite{Kamiya:2022thy}.
-The difference among the results is clear in the low momentum region of $q \le 100~\text{MeV/}c$.
+In Fig.~\ref{fig:CF_R1}, we show the $\Lambda\alpha$ correlation functions calculated with various $\Lambda\alpha$ potential models using the KP formula~\eqref{eq:KPRed}.
+For the small source $R=1~\text{fm}$, the characteristic dip structure is observed, which is typical in the system with a bound state below the threshold~\cite{Kamiya:2022thy}.
+The difference among the results is clear in the low-momentum region of $q \le 100~\text{MeV/}c$.
 The Isle potential model, which has the strongest repulsive core as seen in Fig.~\ref{fig:LamAlphaPot}, gives the most suppressed $C_{\Lambda\alpha}$.
-Through the comparison of different models, we find that the weaker the repulsion of the potential, the less the suppression of the correlation function.
+Through the comparison of different models, we find that the weaker the repulsion of the potential is, the less the suppression of the correlation function is.
 On the other hand, this deviation is almost negligible in the results for $R = 3$ and $5~\text{fm}$.
 Remembering that the difference among the models mainly lies in their behavior at short range, while all the models reproduce the binding energy of ${}^5_\Lambda \mathrm{He}$, this result suggests that the future measurement of the $\Lambda\alpha$ correlation function from a small source can constrain the $\Lambda N$ interaction at high densities.